Pegrume88/Text-adventure-game/README.md

 I have manually tested this game by:

-* Run through the game and all its paths
+* Running the game and all its paths
 * Enter invalid keys to progress
 * Run the game through the Heroku terminal and my local terminal